 The Herberger Business School recognizes that extra-curricular campus activities can serve as an important component of your educational experience and personal growth.
 The School strongly encourages students to join one or more student clubs and become an active and contributing participant within that organization.
 Student clubs provide excellent opportunities for professional, personal, and social development.
-To learn more about the student organizations available through the HBS, click to view the Student Organizations Points of Pride presentation.

 - Accounting Club